Redback spider: Introductions

 The redback spider's affinity for human-modified habitat has enabled it to spread to several countries via international shipping and trade.
 Furthermore, its tolerance to cold means that it has the ability to colonise many temperate countries with a winter climate cooler than Australia.
 This is concerning due to the risks to people being bitten who are unaware of its venomous nature, and also to the conservation of local threatened insect species that the redback might prey upon.

 Redback spiders are also found in small colonies in areas of New Zealand.
 They are frequently intercepted by quarantine authorities, often among steel or car shipments.
-They were introduced into New Zealand in the early 1980s and now are found around Central Otago (including Alexandra, Bannockburn and near Wanaka) in the South Island and New Plymouth in the North Island.
+They were introduced into New Zealand in the early 1980s, and now are found around Central Otago (including Alexandra, Bannockburn and near Wānaka) in the South Island and New Plymouth in the North Island.
 Authorities in the United Arab Emirates warn residents and visitors of redback spiders, which have been present since 1990.
 Colonies have also been established in greenhouses in Belgium, and isolated observations indicate possible presence in New Guinea, the Philippines, and India.
 Some redbacks were found in Preston, Lancashire, England, after a container of parts arrived from Australia; some may have escaped into the countryside before pest controllers could destroy them.
 One redback was found in a back garden in Dartford in Kent.
 Two females were discovered in the Iranian port city of Bandar Abbas in 2010.

 There is an established population of redback spiders in Osaka, Japan, thought to have arrived in cargoes of wood chips.

 In 2008, redback spiders were found in Fukuoka, Japan.
 Over 700 have been found near the container terminal in Hakata Bay, Fukuoka City.
 Dispersal mechanisms within Japan are unclear, but redbacks are thought to have spread by walking or by being carried on vehicles.
 In September 2012, after being bitten a woman was hospitalised in the Higashi Ward of Fukuoka City.
-As Japan previously had no dangerous spiders, signs warning about redback spiders have been posted in parks around the city.
+Signs warning about redback spiders have been posted in parks around the city.

 Predators and parasitoids

 The black house spider (Badumna insignis), the cellar spider (Pholcus phalangioides) and the giant daddy-long-legs spider (Artema atlanta) are known to prey on the redback spider, and redbacks are often absent if these species are present in significant numbers.
 Agenioideus nigricornis, a spider wasp, is a parasitoid of the adult redback.
-Other wasps of the families Eurytomidae and Ichneumonidae parasitise redback eggs, and mantid lacewings (Neuroptera and Mantispidae) prey on redback eggs.
+Other wasps of the families Eurytomidae and Ichneumonidae parasitise redback eggs, and mantid lacewings (Mantispidae) prey on redback eggs.